goruck/all/README.md

 *Version 2.0 of ALL includes many updates to core functionality and adds machine learning capability to the reference design.
 The V2 README lists the major core updates and goes into detail regarding the machine learning aspects which should be used to mainly understand how it may be used in conjunction with Alexa.
-However, it can serve as a very basic introduction to Machine Learning.
+Also, the V2 README can serve as a very basic introduction to Machine Learning itself.
 The [V1 README](https://github.com/goruck/all/blob/master/README.md) should still be used to understand the core ALL details.*

 # What is Alexa Lambda Linux (ALL) Project?
 * ALL is an end-to-end HW/SW reference design created to enable quick prototyping and realization of the control and monitoring of things using Amazon’s Alexa.